 The beginning of a ceremony can be an unsettling time as the consciousness and awareness of each participant expands.
 Physical purging, or vomiting, often happens early in the ceremony, but not always.
 Purging is a cleansing process helping to create an environment more suited to the healing process.

 Curandero will often engage in individual healings for the patients.
 There are many different styles of healings done in the ceremonies.
 The most common healing style involves singing an icaro specific to that patient and his/her affliction, and some people experience pain at that time.
 The curanderos may also remove negative energy by blowing smoke or scented liquid on the patient.
 The tools of curanderos include breath, hands, tobacco, and aqua florida as standard instruments used in a ceremony.
 Plant spirits guide the flow of the energies and personal experiences of the group in every ritual.

-Ayahuasca ceremonies include the use of a special tobacco known as “mapacho”, as curanderos direct smoke with breath, or “iwiga”, to cleanse the spirit and body of the patient.
+Ayahuasca ceremonies include the use of special tobacco known as “mapacho”, as curanderos direct smoke with the breath, or “iwiga”, to cleanse the spirit and body of the patient.
 Mapacho soplay is also used to cleanse the space, the drinking cup, and the brew itself.
 Curanderos use mapacho plant smoke because it is a powerful healer that helps in communication with other plant spirits.

 Closing the Ayahuasca Ceremony

 The ceremony ends with an icaro to close the healing circle.
 The curandero also provides patients with protection from spiritual vulnerability before they leave the ceremony.
 After the end of the ceremony, lights are lit, and a brief discussion takes place before people leave to go to sleep.